intiMRA/imra_code_blog/_posts/SwiftUI-Navigation.md

 ---
 title: 'SwiftUI Navigation'
-excerpt: 'Recently I was playing around with navigation in SwiftUI, and came up with a way to navigate between screens using the iOS 16 stack navigation feature.
+excerpt: 'Recently I was playing around with navigation in SwiftUI and came up with a way to navigate between screens using the iOS 16 stack navigation feature.
 I found it interesting and decided to share.'
 coverImage: '${basePath}/assets/blog/swiftUI-navigation/cover.png'
 date: '2024-01-10T01:00:00Z'
 author: